We are pleased to report that our contacts on the ground in Jiangyou, China have reported that this year's SUMMER SOLSTICE harvest was successful!

 Located near the foothills of the Himalayas, aconite has been cultivated in this very specific area of northern Sichuan since the Han dynasty 2,000 years ago.
 The wild aconite seedlings are planted on the day of the winter solstice and harvested the day before the summer solstice.
 A combination of the region’s unique geography and mineral composition in the river water and soil appear to be responsible for the growth of aconite tubers that are 2-4 times larger, safer, and more potent than elsewhere.
 At the same time, Jiangyou’s aconite tubers exhibit the unique mark of the “chrysanthemum heart” once processed, which is a traditional indicator for herbs grown in their appropriate terroir.

 In general, only 10% of aconite harvested is sourced from this region, but virtually all of China’s aconite is shipped here to receive the stamp “Genuine Jiangyou Fuzi” before going to market.
-To that end, Classical Pearls contracts with small family farms on unpolluted land in Jiangyou to meticulously grow our aconite using traditional farming methods.
+To that end, Classical Pearls contracts with small farms on unpolluted land in Jiangyou to meticulously grow our aconite using traditional farming methods, and hand process the aconite with workers who earn a living wage in the area.

 Traditional Processing (paozhi)

-Following the summer solstice, the aconite used for the production of Classical Pearls’ Fuzi, Wutou and Caowu granules as well as our relevant patent formulas, are processed nearby the harvest area using traditional paozhi methods.
+Following the summer solstice, the aconite used for the production of Classical Pearls’ Fuzi granules as well as our relevant Legacy Series and Heritage Series formulas, are processed nearby the harvest area using traditional paozhi methods.
 The traditional preparation method calls for aconite to be soaked for 3 hours and boiled for two hours in water, then hand peeled with a bamboo knife to remove the outer skin, and sliced.
 The slices are then steamed using traditional fuzi steaming baskets stacked over a high pressure steam vent (see images below).
-In less than 3 hours, this process removes most, if not all of the diterpene alkaloids (DDA), including the toxic alkaloid aconitine.
+In less than 3 hours, this process reduces the diterpene alkaloids (DDA), including the toxic alkaloid aconitine, to safe medicinal levels.

 By comparison, conventional modern aconite processing uses hydrochloric acid, sulfuring agents, and other chemicals to both remove the skin and essentially “bleach” out the aconitine and other alkaloids.